-Any Indian bibliophile, who has spent his or her childhood and youth in the company of, say, Oliver Twist being led by the artful Dodger to Fagin’s lair or been held in thrall of Sherlock Holmes and Dr. Watson on their trail to discover the truth hidden in the fog of yet another mystery, would reckon that London is not only a picturesque location for many a Hindi-language blockbuster, but also a city that is inevitably associated with lasting literary greatness.
+Any Indian bibliophile, who has spent his or her childhood and youth in the company of, say, Oliver Twist being led by the artful Dodger to Fagin’s lair or been held in the thrall of Sherlock Holmes and Dr Watson on their trail to discover the truth hidden in the fog of yet another mystery, would reckon that London is not only a picturesque location for many a Hindi-language blockbuster but also a city that is inevitably associated with lasting literary greatness.
 We all can remember the words and scenes created by legends like Thackeray, Dickens, Austen, Stevenson, Conan Doyle, Wilde, Orwell, Huxley, Woolf, Greene, Waugh, Le Carre and even J.K.Rowling, all portraying the many faces and facets to this city of multitudes.
-Ruskin Bond’s Rusty Goes To London too falls in this category.
+Ruskin Bond’s Rusty Goes To London falls in this category.

-It serves as a direct sequel to his mesmerising and poignant novel The Room In The Roof, and follows the titular young protagonist, a doppelgänger for the author himself, as he leaves behind his roots in India of the 1940s and 1950s to publish his novel, chronicling his experiences, in London, not before taking a detour to the middling town of Saint Helier in Jersey where finds himself overwhelmed, enthralled and bemused by the vivid and whimsical experience of living in this city.
+It serves as a direct sequel to his mesmerising and poignant novel The Room On The Roof and follows the titular young protagonist, a doppelgänger for the author himself, as he leaves behind his roots in India of the 1940s and 1950s to publish his novel, chronicling his experiences, in London, not before taking a detour to the middling town of Saint Helier in Jersey where finds himself overwhelmed, enthralled and bemused by the vivid and whimsical experience of living in this city.
 He soon discovers that the most enlightening and enchanting journeys can also lead you back home.

 That would make this reasonably slim volume of Rusty’s adventures, enlivened with Bond’s signature witty, warm and candid voice, quite a relatable and resonant read for us all.
 Rusty’s eventful and exciting adventures in the city of cafes, theatres and restaurants, like making deductions alongside a famous sleuth in a case of stolen daffodils, are contrasted beautifully with his uproarious and thoughtful misadventures back in the country of his birth and childhood.
-Through his sense of awe and wistful nostalgia, we too feel both the thirst of wanderlust and the yearning for the earthy delights of home.
+Through his sense of awe and wistful nostalgia, we too feel both the thirst for wanderlust and the yearning for the earthy delights of home.

 Taking it ahead